alxli/algorithm-anthology/README.md

 Alex's Anthology of Algorithms: Common Code for Contests in Concise C++ (A<sup>3</sup>C<sup>5</sup>)
 ==================

 *Note*: You may find the currently available algorithms in a single PDF here: http://alexli.ca/A3C5.pdf.
-The version you are reading is currently undergoing review.
-You may also find an **outdated** PDF version here: http://alexli.ca/A3C5-old.pdf.
-The old version is an abridged first-attempt at the anthology, containing only a small fraction of algorithms found in this GitHub repository (and a whole multitude of bugs that are now fixed).
-Use at your own risk!
+The version you are reading is currently being reviewed, revised, and rewritten.

 ## Introduction